Cryptocurrency adoption in India has surged in recent years, and with it, a predictable shadow.

 Like other established exchanges, it requires KYC verification, provides secure wallet infrastructure, and operates within the regulatory norms of the jurisdictions it serves.

-The platform itself is not involved in the scams circulating in India.
+Based on publicly available information, the platform has not been directly implicated in the scams circulating in India.

 The problem is that its brand recognition has made it an attractive disguise for criminals.